avpresbitero/deep-rl-banana/report.md

 * Learning rate 0.0004 (alpha)
 * Network update step interval 4

-## Results
+### Results

-I was suprised by the results, specifically, how easy it was to achieve the goal score with almost no modifications.
-The consistent solving of the problem when training, and the low number of episodes required, was not expected.

-We had expected to spend significant time tuning hyperparams and running on GPU instances, however, our MacBook Pro CPU completed the training in under 5 minutes.
+It was so interesting for me that a shallow vanilla implementation of the Deep Q-Learning algorithm was enough to solve the problem.
+Although of course, other more sophisticated algorithms may be used to achieve a higher score at lower runtime.
+But I think the current architecture I chose performed rather surprisingly well.

+My laptop (ASUS Zenbook) CPU was enough to train the model.
+So cool!

 ![raw scores](raw_scores_dqn.jpg)

 ![average scores](average_scores_dqn.jpg)

 ```
+QNetwork(
+  (fc1): Linear(in_features=37, out_features=64, bias=True)
+  (fc2): Linear(in_features=64, out_features=128, bias=True)
+  (out): Linear(in_features=128, out_features=4, bias=True)
+)
-Episode 100	Average Score: 1.02
+Episode 100	Average Score: 0.93
-Episode 200	Average Score: 3.88
+Episode 200	Average Score: 3.40
-Episode 300	Average Score: 6.90
+Episode 300	Average Score: 7.58
-Episode 400	Average Score: 9.46
+Episode 400	Average Score: 10.47
-Episode 500	Average Score: 12.33
+Episode 500	Average Score: 13.01
-Episode 522	Average Score: 13.02
-Environment solved in 422 episodes!
-Average Score: 13.02
 ```

-## Conclusion and Recommendations
+### Conclusion and Recommendations

 Solving the task only required a shallow architecture as a task as simple as this would not require more complicated algorithms.
 However, Dueling DQN, Rainbow and other more advance implementations are still worth exploring as I have noticed that increasing the episodes did not do much to the learning.
 Maybe other approaches may also be explored other than the Epsilon Greedy approach.

+All in all, the vanilla Deep Q-Learning did a great job!